-- 1. define and explain fluoroscopy and it's principles - 2. list the advantages and disadvantages of fluoroscopy - 3. define and explain xerography and it's principles - 4. list the advantages and disadvantages of xerography - 5. define cat scan - 6. discuss two veterinary applications of infrared thermography, two appplications of MRI and two applications of scintigraphy
+- 1. define and explain fluoroscopy and it's principles - 2. list the advantages and disadvantages of fluoroscopy - 3. define and explain xerography and it's principles - 4. list the advantages and disadvantages of xerography - 5. define cat/CT scan - 6. discuss two veterinary applications of; infrared thermography, MRI and scintigraphy and therapeutic aid in veterinary medicine

-Principles of Ultrasonography LOG ID: 21883
+Principles of Ultrasonography

-Upon successful completion of this Learning Outcome Guide, you will be able to discuss the use of ultrasonography as a diagnostic and therapeutic aid in veterinary medicine
+Upon successful completion of this Learning Outcome Guide, you will be able to discuss the use of ultrasonography as a diagnostic